hRun/beaconing_simulator/README.md

   --no_chunking         don't use chunking for http requests. i.e. send one large one instead of multiple small requests. default is to use chunking as many server have maximum sizes they handle
   --no_exfil            don't simulate the beacon exfiltrating data (similar to c2, but with significantly larger outflow). default is to simulate data exfiltration
   --no_noise            don't make semi-random, semi-realistic non-beaconing requests in the background to add noise (as user activity would). default is to make background noise
+  --non_sticky_sessions
+                        if using round robin, whether rotate after each request even during interactive c2 sessions and socks traffic. default is to be sticky, i.e. stick with the same host during sessions
   --protocol {HTTP,HTTPS,HTTPSxSOCKS,SOCKS,WEBSOCKET}
                         network protocol to use for beaconing communication. default is http --reduce_interval_after_c2